United States reopening plans: Here's what travelers need to know - Local News 8

 Those include “certain Covid-19 vaccine clinical trial participants, those with medical contraindications to the vaccines, those who need to travel for emergency or humanitarian reasons (with a US government-issued letter affirming the urgent need to travel), those who are traveling on non-tourist visas from countries with low-vaccine availability (as determined by the CDC), and other very narrow categories.”

-The administration recognizes that the availability of vaccines varies widely, “so there will be exemptions specifically for countries that have insufficient vaccines to have persons fully vaccinated,” a senior administration official said Monday, referring to about 50 countries where less than 10% of the entire population is fully vaccinated.
+The list of countries with limited vaccine availability is posted on the CDC website and will be updated every three months.

 However, travelers’ reasons for entering the US from those countries must be compelling.
 “They need to have a specific, compelling reason.
-So, tourist visas will not qualify for that,” another senior official added.
+So, tourist visas will not qualify for that,” a senior official said.

 Is testing required?